This morning, the Duke and Duchess of Cambridge celebrated St. Patrick’s Day by visiting the 1st Battalion Irish Guards at their Barracks in Hounslow.

 This is the fifth time the royal couple have visited the barracks and attended the regiment’s annual St. Patrick’s Day parade since 2012.

-During the ceremony, Kate gave out sprigs of shamrocks to Officers and Warrant Officers to issue along the ranks for the soldiers to wear on their uniforms.
+During the ceremony, Kate handed sprigs of shamrocks to Officers and Warrant Officers, who in turn issued them along the ranks for the soldiers to wear on their uniforms.

 A further 150 regiment association members and Army Cadets also attended the event and received the shamrock.

 The national day is a highlight of the Irish Guards’ calendar where all generations gather for a regimental celebration.
 The regiment’s motto, ‘Quis Separabit’ or ‘Who shall separate us?’ is taken from the Order of St Patrick, an order of chivalry founded by George III.

 The Irish Guards’ mascot, Domnhall the dog, wasn’t forgotten.

 Kate pinned shamrocks to the Irish Wolfhound’s ceremonial tunic too.

 As you may recall, William was appointed Royal Colonel of the Irish Guards in February 2011.
 Today’s parade concluded with a march-past where His Royal Highness took the salute.

 During today’s visit, William and Kate visited the Officers’ and Sergeants’ Mess.
 They met members of the regiment and their families before taking part in a toast (complete with a pint of Guinness!)